 - 15. Inquiry by Board regarding neglected children - 16.
 Power to commit neglected child to suitable custody - 17.
-Uncontrolable children

-CHAPTER 4 :- DELINQUENT CHILDREN

-18. Bail and custody of children

-- 19. Information to parent or guardian or probation officer - 20.
-Inquiry by Childrens Court regarding delinquent children - 21.
-Orders that be passed regarding delinquent children - 22.
+Uncontrollable children - 18.
+Bail and custody of children - 19.
+Information to parent or guardian or probation officer - 20.
+Inquiry by childrens court regarding delinquent children - 21.
+Orders that may be passed regarding delinquent children - 22.
 Orders that may not be passed against delinquent children - 23.
-Proceeding under Chapter VIII of the Criminal Procedure Code not competent against child

-- 24. No joint trial of child and person not a child - 25.
+Proceeding under Chapter VIII of the Criminal Procedure Code - not competent against child - 24.
+No joint trial of child and person not a child - 25.
 Removal of disqualification attaching to conviction - 26.
-Special provision in respect of pending cases

-CHAPTER 5 :- PROCEDUREOF COMPETENT AUTHORITIES GENERALLY AND APPEALS AND REVISION FROM RDERS OF SUCH COURTS

-27. Sittings, etc. of Board and Childrens Court

-- 28. Persons who may be present before competent authority - 29.
+Special provision in respect of pending cases - 27.
+Sittings, etc., of Boards and childrens courts - 28.
+Person who may be present before competent authority - 29.
 Attendance of parent or guardian of child - 30.
-Dispensing with attendance of child

-31. Committal to approved place of child suffering from dangerous disease and its future disposal

-32. Presumption and determination of age
+Dispensing with attendance of child - 31.
+Committal to approved place of child suffering from dangerous disease and its future disposal - 32.
+Presumption and determination of age